Hitch Cargo Carrier

 Popular Hitch Cargo Carrier Bag by Rola.

 The cargo carrier bag is nearly as important as the cargo carrier itself.
 It represents the basic solution to carry different objects.
-The best part is that it actually protects these objects from the dirt on the road and the rain.
+The best part is that it protects these objects from the dirt on the road and the rain.
 Many of these carrier bags are zipped, which means accessing the cargo is easy and that it is also completely sealed against the elements.
-Furthermore, it is also important to ensure that the bag actually fits the size of the hitch cargo carrier.
+Furthermore, it is also important to ensure that the bag fits the size of the hitch cargo carrier.

 The bags might not be too different, one from the other.
 However, they all have in common the fact that they need to be kept clean.
 Many bags can develop mold when exposed to high quantities of rain and when not properly dried.
-At the same time, they can develop mold in storage, which means that cargo carrier bags need to be actually maintained properly and paid attention to more than the cargo carrier itself.
+At the same time, they can develop mold in storage, which means that cargo carrier bags need to be maintained properly and paid attention to more than the cargo carrier itself.

 Most cargo carrier bags can also be washed.
 But it might not be the best idea to add it to the washing machine.
 Instead, drivers can wash them with soap and water before letting them dry naturally completely.